 Everyone who is out looking to buy a portable solar generator desires the very best his/her money can get.

-If you’re thus wondering about what actually makes a great portable solar generator, you’re not alone.
+If you’re thus wondering about what makes a great portable solar generator, you’re not alone.

-So, let’s take a look the pinky little features that qualify solar generators as badass:
+So, let’s take a look at the pinky little features that qualify solar generators as badass.

 1. Good, Powerful Battery